 ELi uses a "citizen reporter" model wherein we encourage "embedded" citizens to always be aware of potential news around them that they should consider sharing.
 (For some diverse examples of how we report what is immediately around us, see this or this or this.)
 When it comes to covering things like City Council and the school board, we use a more predictable model where we assign reporters.
 Some of our reporters elect to be paid, and many volunteer their service.
 Many people in East Lansing participate by sending in story ideas and tips, which we then assign to reporters.

-Our reporting team has so far included over eighty people.
+Our reporting team has so far included over one hundred people.
 Some folks are regular reports, some jump in to report once on their particular area of local knowledge.
 You can meet them if you click here.

 Our Managing Editor, Ann Nichols, manages ELi's content and holds the team to ELi's publication standards.
 She finds and welcomes new reporters, triages stories, handles most of our social media, and also sometimes reports for us, including in her placemaking column, Ann about Town.
 She's assisted at the moment by three special-assignment editors.
 To meet our team of editors, click here.